Objective diameter: 54 mm

 Weight (measured, with eyepiece cover and strap): 1‘117 g

 Made in: Germany

 When Zeiss came out with their new HT line of binoculars – first 8×42 and 10×42, later also 8×54 and 10×54 -, which replaced their previous top model Victory FL, the HT immediately got praise for their very high central sharpness and their bright image.
-Later reviews complained about the (for a premium binocular) amazingly low off-axis sharpness.
+Later reviews complained about the lack of edge sharpness in a such a high performance binocular.
 Many people thought that the FL line had actually been a better value for money.
 A few years after the launch of the HT, Zeiss came out with its Victory SF models (8×42, 10×42), and they seem to have replaced the same size HT models relatively quickly in the market (Zeiss currently only sells the 8×54 HT and 10×54 HT).

 The “brightest premium binoculars in the world” (Zeiss HT 8×54) vs. Steiner Nighthunter 8×56 (2016) – A binocular freak’s Saturday night distraction

 Steiner is known to make some very good binoculars (besides many not so good ones).